convoo/login-fire/README.md

 </p>

 <p align="center">
-Simple way to add authentication to your app using firebase.
+Simple way to add authentication to your app using <a href="https://firebase.google.com/docs/auth/">Firebase Auth</a>.
 </p>

 <p align="center">